Blower Door Test in Lumberton township, NJ

 Preparing for a Blower Door Test in Lumberton township, NJ

 To get ready for blower door test in Lumberton township, NJ, our team turns off the HVAC system and shuts down kitchen and bathroom fans.
-A brief walkthrough follows, during which we verify all exterior windows and doors — even those leading to unconditioned spaces — are closed tight to preserve the thermal envelope.
-Once everything is sealed, we choose a centrally located exterior door and set up the blower door frame and fan.
-The fan then depressurizes the home to 50 Pascals, allowing us to measure airflow and leakage precisely.
-When the house is depressurized, outside air begins entering faster, exposing hidden leaks more effectively.
-A thermal imager allows us to pinpoint problem spots by highlighting temperature contrasts in walls, ceilings, and surfaces exposed to unconditioned spaces.
-Equipped with chalk, spray foam, and weatherstripping, we can directly assist homeowners or contractors in resolving visible air leakage problems on-site.
-We can retest right after sealing to check whether the desired blower door score has been met, ensuring full compliance with Lumberton township, NJ energy standards.
+Next, we conduct a quick walkthrough of the home, confirming that all exterior doors and windows are securely closed — including those to unfinished basements, garages, or any area outside the thermal envelope.
+Once preparation is complete, the blower door fan and frame are installed in a centrally located exterior door.
+The fan then reduces pressure to 50 Pascals, allowing accurate leakage assessment.
+Once pressure is lowered, outdoor air moves in with greater force, highlighting problem areas and leaks.
+Through the use of a thermal imager, we find problem zones by detecting uneven temperatures in walls, ceilings, and surfaces connected to unconditioned spaces.
+We carry all necessary materials, including chalk, spray foam, and weatherstripping, to collaborate with homeowners or contractors on visible air leakage repairs during testing.
+After completing the sealing process, we can retest right away to check if the desired blower door score has been obtained, confirming compliance with Lumberton township, NJ efficiency standards.

 Blower Door Test for Contractors in Lumberton township, NJ